-Intro to the British Health System
+Intro to the UK Health System

 The National Health Service (i.e. the UK national healthcare system) sometimes does not have a very good reputation in the U.S. The system generally works fine; however, it operates under a different set of assumptions from the U.S. health system.
-U.S. students and their parents need to be aware of the major differences between the U.S. and British health systems.
+U.S. students and their parents need to be aware of some of the major differences between the U.S. and UK health systems.

-1) The British system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
-People in traditional university age range are expected to be low users of the system except in the case of accidents or serious illness.

-2) In Britain, medical professionals do not consider a common cold/sore throat to require medical attention.
-Having a cold for three to four days is considered normal, and of no major concern in a person of college age.
+- 1) The UK system is set up to favor those typically most in need of medical treatment: infants/children, pregnant women, and the elderly.
+People in traditional university age range are expected to be low users of the system except in the case of accidents or serious illness. - 2) Because of this, there can be a long wait to set up treatment for pre-existing conditions.
+If you have a condition that will need ongoing treatment while in the UK, contact your UW-Eau Claire study abroad coordinator right away! - 3) In the UK, medical professionals do not consider a common cold/sore throat to require medical attention.
+Being sick with a cold for three or four days is considered normal and of no major concern in a person of college age.

-3) Antibiotics are rarely prescribed in Britain, due to research that frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
+- 4) Antibiotics are rarely prescribed in the UK.
+Doctors point to research that shows frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
 Antibiotics are therefore used to treat severe illness.
-If you use antibiotics regularly, you may wish to bring them with you.

-4) Allergy shots are generally not

-recommended by physicians in the UK.
+If you use antibiotics regularly, you may wish to bring them with you. - 5) Allergy shots are generally not recommended by physicians in the UK.
 It will be difficult to find anyone who will prescribe or administer them.